originalmartin97/mlearn/README.md

 # mlearn

-Several Python notebooks that I used, generated, and modified during my schooling are included in this repository.
- It demonstrates our depth of understanding of the subjects, the kinds of exercises we engaged in, and the seriousness of the information we were learning throughout our schooling.
+This repository includes several notebooks I made, used, and modified while I was a student in the areas of machine learning and fundamental language learning in Python.
+It demonstrates our comprehension of the subject matter, the kinds of tasks we finished, and the significance of the teachings we were taught in school.

+---
+originalmartin97@gmail.com
++.+